orbit-love/orbit-browser-extension/README.md

 To reload the extension after some changes, open [`chrome://extensions`](chrome://extensions) and click on the “reload” button for the Orbit one.

-To use the local API instead of the prod one, change `ORBIT_API_ROOT_URL` in `orbit-helper.js` to your ngrok tunnel address.
+To use the local API instead of the prod one, change `ORBIT_ROOT_URL` in `orbit-helper.js` to your ngrok tunnel address.

 ## Deployment